 The design of services allows the system to address the needs of Out-of-School (OSY) youth, as well as meet the WIOA requirement to spend 75% of the youth allocation on OSY.
-The 14 WIOA youth program elements are provided and include but not limited to: study skills trainings, alternative secondary school services, evidence-based dropout prevention and recovery strategies, paid and unpaid work experience, internships and job shadowing, workforce preparation activities, leadership development opportunities, supportive services, adult mentoring, financial literacy skills training, services that provide labor market information, follow-up services, and postsecondary preparation and transition activities.
+The 14 WIOA youth program elements are provided and include but not limited to: study skills trainings, evidence-based dropout prevention and recovery strategies, paid work experience, internships and job shadowing, workforce preparation activities, support services, adult mentoring, and financial literacy skills training.

-Approximately twenty five percent of the total budget funds work experience, wages, and incentives for youth, with the balance of the budget being used to support a variety of occupational skills training.
+Approximately twenty five percent of the total budget funds work experience, wages and incentives for youth, with the balance of the budget being used to support a variety of occupational skills training.
 COE provides trainings in customer service and hospitality, agriculture (including farm/field technologies) and entrepreneurship.
 Youth in need of digital literacy skills are provided training in that area as well, and youth who do not have access to technology at home can borrow a laptop.

 COE encourages young people to explore potential career pathways, and tailors its approach to the individual youth.
-In turn, participants have been more successful in their Work Experience placements, employment, and transition to post-secondary education.
+In turn, participants have been more successful in their Work Experience placements, employment and transition to post-secondary education.

 In working with individuals with disabilities, COE focuses on proven approaches such as work based learning, employer engagement and exploration of career pathways.
-With work-based learning, participants are given opportunities to increase their knowledge and skills through the exploration of jobs, work readiness activities, internships, and paid work experience.
+With work-based learning, participants are given opportunities to increase their knowledge and skills through the exploration of jobs, work readiness activities, internships and paid work experience.
 The COE has seen success with this model as it has assisted individuals with disabilities prepare for employment and transition to post-secondary education.
-COE works with partner agencies, such as Department of Rehabilitation and Special Education to tap into their expertise regarding best practices with individuals with disabilities as well as referring individuals to other resources that may be helpful.
+COE works with partner agencies, such as Department of Rehabilitation and Special Education, to tap into their expertise regarding best practices with individuals with disabilities as well as referring individuals to other resources that may be helpful.

-The strengths of Santa Cruz County's youth workforce services include a robust system of education and training offerings; colocation of other youth vocational training programs within Sequoia High School; established relationships with businesses in hospitality, agriculture, and technology; and a strong relationship with the CalWORKs program for co-enrollments and complimentary services.
+The strengths of Santa Cruz's youth workforce services include a robust system of education and training offerings; colocation of other youth vocational training programs within Sequoia High School; established relationships with businesses in hospitality, agriculture and technology; and a strong relationship with the CalWORKs program for co-enrollments and complimentary services.
 Challenges that continue to be addressed are outreach to out of school youth and continued development of new employer and sponsorship relationships.

-The entity responsible for the disbursal of grant funds as determined by the Chief Elected Official (CEO) or the Governor, and the competitive process that will be used to award the sub-grants and contracts for WIOA Title I activities.
+The entity responsible for the disbursal of grant funds as determined by the Chief Elected Official or the Governor, and the competitive process that will be used to award the sub-grants and contracts for WIOA Title I activities.